Safe streets for walking, biking and rolling

 30 km/h trial in Yarra

-The City of Yarra has trialled a 30 km/h Low Traffic Neighbourhood in one area of Fitzroy and Collingwood, and is now awaiting approval from the State Government Department of Transport for the trial to become permanent.
+The City of Yarra is trialling a 30 km/h Low Traffic Neighbourhood in one area of Fitzroy and Collingwood, and has decided to expand the trial area to most all of Fitzroy and Collingwood.
+The expanded trial should begin in early 2024.
 More information is available at thanksfor30.com.au/why-30kmh.

 Image credit: City of Yarra